httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

   3. Append a ";" to output.
   4. Append a single WS to output.
 4. Return output.

+### Serializing a Dictionary {#ser-dictionary}

+Given a dictionary as input_dictionary:

+1. Let output be an empty string.
+2. For each member mem of input_dictionary:
+   1. Let name be the result of applying Serializing a Key ({{ser-key}}) to mem's member-name.
+   2. Append name to output.
+   3. Append "=" to output.
+   4. If mem is an array, let value be the result of applying Serialising an Inner List ({{ser-innerlist}}) to mem.
+   5. Otherwise, let value be the result of applying Serializing an Item ({{ser-item}}) to mem.
+   6. Append value to output.
+   7. If more members remain in input_dictionary:
+      1. Append a COMMA to output.
+      2. Append a single WS to output.
+3. Return output.

+#### Serializing a Key {#ser-key}

+Given a key as input_key:

+0. If input_key is not a sequence of characters, or contains characters not allowed in the ABNF for key, fail serialisation.
+1. Let output be an empty string.
+2. Append input_key to output.
+3. Return output.

 ### Serializing a Parameterized List {#ser-param-list}